Answer Engine Optimization

 Next add a plain FAQ with schema, then an llms.txt file so AI engines can read you without guessing.
 These are small jobs with large returns.

 Then measure the AI side, since most founders already watch their search numbers but have no view of AI visibility.
-A scan shows the gaps that search tools miss.
+A scan shows the gaps that search tools miss, and gives you a baseline you can move.

 The takeaway

 Treat them as one effort with two goals.
-Write clear, honest pages, add the AEO extras, and you cover both.
+Write clear, honest pages, add the AEO extras, measure both scoreboards, and you cover the buyer whether they open Google or open ChatGPT.

 For the full method, read the Answer Engine Optimization Playbook and learn what AI visibility is.